Can Vaginal Microbiome Imbalance Reduce Fertility Success?

-Given that microbiological factors account for a large proportion of known infertility, it is important to recognize microbiological induced infertility under NON-inflammatory conditions.
+Since microbiological factors account for a large proportion of known infertility, it is important to recognize microbiologically induced infertility under NON-inflammatory conditions.

-These good bacteria are believed to prevent bacteria growth through secretion of antibacterial bacteriocins as well as the production of metabolites such as lactic acid that help to maintain a low, hostile pH.
+These good bacteria are believed to prevent bacteria growth through the secretion of antibacterial bacteriocins and the production of metabolites such as lactic acid that help maintain a low, hostile pH.

-Invasion of pathogens can impair fertility by directly decreasing the motion and vitality of sperm or indirectly by inducing organic injuries of the reproductive system.
-Imbalance of the vaginal microbiome is also associated with complications of pregnancy, in particular an increased risk of preterm birth.
+Invasion of pathogens can impair fertility by directly decreasing the motion and vitality of sperm or indirectly by inducing organic injuries to the reproductive system.
+An imbalance of the vaginal microbiome is also associated with pregnancy complications, particularly an increased risk of preterm birth.